 Read More: VBA to Hide Rows in Excel

 Manually Unhide Rows in Excel

 ❶ Place your mouse cursor in between two rows where the hidden rows reside.

 ❷ Then right-click on them and choose Unhide from the pop-up list.

 Or you can select the adjacent rows of the hidden rows.
 Then go to Home > Format > Hide & Unhide > Unhide Rows.

-Read More: How to Add Multiple Rows and Columns in Excel (Every Possible Way)
+Read More: How to Unhide Rows in Excel

 Hide Columns Manually in Excel